iterative/ldb-resources/documentation/Command-summary.md

 $ ldb status
  Dataset ds:cats, 0 objects, not saved in LDB.
 ```

-If workspace is not empty, `STAGE` checks if it holds a clean dataset, and clobbers it.
-If `<workspace_folder>` holds a dirty dataset, a warning and a status of this dataset are printed before failure.
-If `<workspace_folder>` is not empty but does not hold an LDB dataset, a reminder for `--force` is printed.

 If `STAGE` cannot locate an active LDB instance, it assumes a QuickStart, and proceeds with setting a new LDB instance (see QuickStart discussion).